aviiciii/audiobook-downloader/README.md

 This Python script downloads all chapters of an audiobook from `tokybook.com` or `zaudiobooks.com`, embeds metadata (title, author, narrator, etc.), and attaches cover art.

 > **Note:**
 > This project is intended for educational purposes only.
-Please respect copyright laws and the terms of service of [tokybook](https://tokybook.com) and [zaudiobooks](https://zaudiobooks.com).
+Please respect copyright laws and the terms of service of the respective websites.

 ![Last Updated](https://img.shields.io/github/last-commit/aviiciii/tokybook?label=Last%20Updated)
 ![Repo Stars](https://img.shields.io/github/stars/aviiciii/tokybook?style=social)